Martin Fowler (software engineer): Domain-specific languages

-The book discusses implementing an external DSL using tools like parsers, lexers, abstract syntax trees and code generation referred to as "syntax-driven translation" This is contrasted with "delimiter-driven translation" which is said to be simpler but less powerful.
+The book discusses implementing an external domain-specific language using parsers, lexers, abstract syntax trees and code generation referred to as "syntax-driven translation" This is contrasted with "delimiter-driven translation" which is simpler but less powerful.
 Here the language is simple enough to be interpreted by splitting on delimiters and switching logic based on individual entries.

-Ways of implementing internal DSLs is discussed, with attention paid to nested function calls, sequences of function calls, or method chaining amongst other methods.
+Ways of implementing internal domain-specific languages are discussed, with attention to nested function calls, sequences of function calls, or method chaining.